-WHAT TO DO IN ONE DAY IN SIENA
+THINGS TO DO IN SIENA IN ONE DAY

-- 1.3 CONCLUSION: THINGS TO DO IN SIENA IN 1 DAY
+- 1 THINGS TO DO IN SIENA IN ONE DAY

 If you visit Tuscany, there are some must-see places like Florence and Pisa – but of course, Siena is another famous and popular city to visit in Tuscany.
-So, if you are planning your Siena itinerary, you can find out more about the best things to do in Siena in one day.
+So, if you are planning your one day Siena itinerary, you can find out more about the best things to do in Siena in 1 day.

 Siena is a perfectly-preserved medieval town and a shrine to Gothic architecture that should not be missed on any Tuscany itinerary.
 The historical center has been declared a UNESCO World Heritage Site, and while there are many places to visit, this is a 1-day Siena itinerary.